ITU-BDSA23-GROUP25/Chirp/docs/report.md

 ## Domain model

-Our domain model is built around the core concept of an Author, which is central to the _Chirp!_ application's functionality.
+Our domain model is built around the core concept of an Author being able to Cheep, React to Cheeps and Follow other Authors.
+This is central to the Chirp! application's functionality.
 An Author represents a user of the application, encapsulating their identity and interactions within the system.
 The UML class diagram model the key entities that make up our application.

 ![Domain Model](images/DomainModel.png)